Sunday, February 15, 2015

 The Cry of the People by Jacques Tardi (Castermann 2004), YouTube (in French)

-• They arrest more residents on the following days, force them to look at the wall for a long time, and shoot them.
+• They arrest more residents on the following days, force them to look for a long them at the wall, and shoot them.

 -- Lissagary, text and Appendix XVIII